loftwah/linux-for-pirates/README.md

 IP addresses are usually assigned by internet service providers (ISPs) or network administrators, and they can be either static (meaning they never change) or dynamic (meaning they are assigned temporarily and can change over time).

 You might imagine that each pirate has a unique IP address that they use to communicate with other pirates over the internet.
 They might also use IP addresses to access websites and other online resources, just like how people use IP addresses in the real world.

+#### What is an IP made up of?

+Ahoy matey!
+An IP address is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+Just like how a pirate might use a map to navigate through the open seas, an IP address helps devices on a network find and communicate with each other.

+An IP address consists of four numbers separated by periods, and each number can range from 0 to 255.
+For example, an IP address might look like this: 192.168.1.1

+These four numbers represent different parts of the IP address, known as octets.
+Each octet is a group of 8 bits, and together, the four octets make up a 32-bit number.

+The first octet is used to identify the network that the device is a part of.
+The remaining three octets are used to identify the specific device within that network.

+There are two main versions of IP addresses in use today: IPv4 and IPv6.
+IPv4 is the most widely used version and uses 32-bit numbers, as described above.
+IPv6, on the other hand, uses 128-bit numbers and allows for a much larger number of unique IP addresses.

+To understand an IP address, it's important to know the difference between a public and a private IP address.
+A public IP address is a unique address that is assigned to a device by an Internet Service Provider (ISP) and is used to identify the device on the Internet.
+A private IP address, on the other hand, is used to identify devices within a private network, such as a home or office network.
+Private IP addresses are not unique and are usually assigned by the router on the network.

+I hope this helps you understand how IP addresses work and how a pirate might use them to navigate the vast ocean of the Internet.
+Arrr!

+### JavaScript

+Ahoy matey!
+Are ye interested in learning about JavaScript, the programming language used to make websites and web applications more interactive and dynamic?

+JavaScript is a popular, cross-platform programming language that is primarily used to create dynamic and interactive elements on websites.
+It is one of the three core technologies of the World Wide Web, along with HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).
+JavaScript is often used in combination with these other technologies to build complex web applications and sites.

+JavaScript code is usually written in text editors and then run in web browsers, such as Google Chrome, Mozilla Firefox, or Microsoft Edge.
+The code can be written directly in an HTML file, or it can be linked to an external JavaScript file that is then referenced in the HTML file.

+One of the key features of JavaScript is its ability to manipulate the Document Object Model (DOM), which is the structure of a website's HTML and CSS.
+This allows JavaScript to modify the appearance and content of a website in real-time, as well as respond to user input and interactivity.

+JavaScript is also an object-oriented programming language, meaning that it is based on the concept of "objects" that have properties and methods.
+These objects can be used to represent real-world concepts, such as a person or a car, and can be manipulated and controlled using the JavaScript language.

+I hope that helps ye get a better understanding of JavaScript, matey!
+If ye have any more questions, don't hesitate to ask.

 ### JSON